Possibility theory: Interpretation

 The intersection of the last two cases is $N(U) = 0$ and $\Pi(U) = 1$ meaning that I believe nothing at all about $U$.
 Because it allows for indeterminacy like this, possibility theory relates to the graduation of a many-valued logic, such as intuitionistic logic, rather than the classical two-valued logic.

 Note that unlike possibility, fuzzy logic is compositional with respect to both the union and the intersection operator.
-The relationship with fuzzy theory can be explained with the following classical example.
+The relationship with fuzzy theory can be explained with the following classic example.